metal3-io/baremetal-operator/CONTRIBUTING.md

 ## Backporting a Patch

-Baremetal Operator does not yet maintain branches other than `main`.
-However, in future there will be release branches as well.
+Baremetal Operator will maintain older versions through `release-X.Y` branches.

-Once we will have release branches in future, Baremetal Operator will maintain older versions through `release-X.Y` branches.
 We accept backports of bug fixes to the most recent release branch.
-For example, if the most recent branch is `release-0.2`, and the `main` branch is under active development for v0.3.0, a bug fix that merged to `main` that also affects `v0.2.x` may be considered for backporting to `release-0.2`.
+For example, if the most recent branch is `release-0.3`, and the `main` branch is under active development for v0.4.0, a bug fix that merged to `main` that also affects `v0.3.x` may be considered for backporting to `release-0.3`.
 We generally do not accept PRs against older release branches.

 ## Breaking Changes